 Homes built with masonry (cement block walls) construction offer significant value.
-Your home is better protected against hurricane damage, and as a result, homeowners insurance is less than the cost of insurance for a home of the same size, built in the same location with frame construction.
-You could save hundreds on your homeowners insurance by purchasing a home built with masonry construction.
+Your home is better protected against hurricane damage, and as a result, homeowners insurance is less.

 Florida’s coastline is beautiful – and more susceptible to natural disasters.
-Hurricanes often lose power over land resulting in coastal property being more severely damaged by wind and flood.
+Coastal properties can incur damage from floods or storm surges.
 As a result, home insurance rates are higher for homes located near or on the beach.
-Consider purchasing a home inland to avoid paying a higher premium.

-A hip-shaped roof, which is sloped on all sides like a pyramid, can potentially qualify you for premium discounts.
+A hip-shaped roof appears like a pyramid.
+This roof shape can potentially qualify you for premium discounts.
+Here is why.
 Hip roofs generally perform better in extreme winds than other roof designs because they have fewer sharp corners, a shallower slope, and a more stable structure.
-A hip roof can reduce your premium nearly 32%.
+A hip roof can reduce your premium by nearly 32%.

 Not all homeowners insurance companies offer the same discounts or use the same criteria to evaluate whether or not a home is eligible for discounts.